 6.1.
 Introduction

 The main purpose of this section is to set out the data protection needs of SMEs as expressed by the DPAs that engaged with the STAR II project.
 The identification of SME needs regarding data protection is an important precursor to the design and effectiveness of both resources and wider awareness-raising activities.
 Yet getting SMEs engaged with the GDPR can be a difficult pursuit for those involved.
 Further, it is of note that the mechanisms by which SME needs are identified are at times the same as those used to raise awareness (compare section 6.2 and Section 8).
-It is therefore appropriate to commence this analysis sections of the report by considering how DPAs find out about SME needs regarding the GDPR and what these needs are understood to be.
+It is therefore appropriate to commence this analysis part of the report by considering how DPAs find out about SME needs regarding the GDPR and what these needs are understood to be.

 Before articulating the substantive needs, this section sets out some ways through which the DPAs have identified these needs.
 Although respondents/interviewees were not explicitly asked about how they identify the needs of SMEs, the detail of the questions on: data collection regarding levels of awareness among SMEs; satisfaction with the levels of understanding within the DPA about SME needs; the substantive needs of SMEs; and the hotline advice service, have all helped to tell a story as to how DPAs identify SME needs.